Load Encoding for Learning AC-OPF: Experimental Evaluation

-The experiments were performed on various NESTA~\cite{Coffrin14Nesta} benchmarks, and Algorithm~\ref{alg:penalty} was implemented on top of PowerModels.jl~\cite{Coffrin:18}, a state-of-the-art Julia package for solving or approximating AC-OPF.
+\textbf{Parameter Setup:} The experiments were performed on various PGLib (formerly NESTA) test cases \cite{Coffrin14Nesta}, and Algorithm~\ref{alg:penalty} was implemented on top of PowerModels.jl \cite{Coffrin:18}, a state-of-the-art open source Julia package for solving or approximating AC-OPF.
 The tolerance $\beta$ was set to 0.5\%, $i^u = 500$, and parameters $\rho_v$ and $\rho_s$ were both set to 1.5.
 The OPF data sets were generated by varying the load profiles of each benchmark network from 80\% to 120\% of their original (complex) load values, with a step size of 0.02\%, giving a maximum of 2000 test cases for every benchmark network.
 For each test case, to create enough diversity, every load is perturbed with random noise from the polar Laplace distribution whose parameter $\lambda$ is set to 10\% of the apparent power.
-Higher values of noise typically create infeasible test cases.
-Test cases, with no feasible AC solutions, were removed from the data set.
-The remaining cases were split with 80\%-20\% ratio for training and validation.

-The OPF-DNN models, as well as the encoding models ($\mathbb{E}_L/\mathbb{E}_F$), were implemented using PyTorch \cite{paszke:17} and run with Python 3.6.
-They used the Mean Squared Error (MSE) as loss function.
+The test cases were split with 80\%-20\% ratio for training and testing.
+The OPF-DNN models and the encoding models ($\mathbb{E}_L/\mathbb{E}_F$), were implemented using PyTorch \cite{paszke:17} and run with Python 3.6, with the Mean Squared Error (MSE) as the loss function.
 The training was performed using Tesla-V100 GPUs with 16GBs HBM2 ram on machines with Intel CPU cores at 2.1GHz.
-The training used Averaged Stochastic Gradient Descent (ASGD) with learning rate $0.001$ and $3000$ epochs.
+The training used Averaged Stochastic Gradient Descent (ASGD) with learning rate $0.001$.
+The paper uses default parameters from PyTorch for all other hyper-parameters across various learning models.

-\paragraph{Compression Ratios and Efficiency of Algorithm~\ref{alg:penalty}} This section studies the compression ratios, the accuracy loss, and the efficiency of Algorithm~\ref{alg:penalty}.
-Table~\ref{tbl:enc_quality} shows the active and reactive load compression ratios (in percentages), the OPF error (in percentage), and the CPU time of Algorithm~\ref{alg:penalty}.
-Let $c_p$ and $c_q$ be the number of (non-zero) active and reactive loads, $c_p^e$ and $c_q^e$ be the number of (non-zero) embedded active and reactive loads by running Algorithm~\ref{alg:penalty}, and ${\cal O}^o$ and ${\cal O}^e$ be the original and ``embedded'' OPF costs.
-The compression ratios for active and reactive loads, and the OPF error, are given by $100\% \times (c_p - c_p^e)/{c_p}$, $100\% \times (c_q - c_q^e)/c_q$, and $100\% \times ({\cal O}^o - {\cal O}^e)/{\cal O}^o$ respectively.
-Almost all NESTA benchmarks achieve a load compression ratio (both active \& reactive) over 50\%, and the OPF errors are well within the prescribed 0.5\% of the original cost ${\cal O}^o$.
-Encoding large benchmarks with Algorithm~\ref{alg:penalty} may take time as the results indicate, but this is performed off-line before training.